wxyz-abcd/node-haxball/README.md

   - `constructor(name, active)`: creates a new Plugin instance.
 A plugin is automatically activated just after initialization, while a Room object is being created, if active is true.

   - `properties`:
     - `name`: name of the plugin.
-Must be unique, and is used internally in Room.setPluginActive.
-All Plugins can be accessed with their names via Room.pluginsMap\[name\].
+Must be unique, and is used internally in `Room.setPluginActive`.
+All Plugins can be accessed with their names via `Room.pluginsMap[name]`.
     - `active`: activation status of the plugin.
-You should use Room.setPluginActive(name, active) if you want to modify this value manually.
+You should use `Room.setPluginActive(name, active)` if you want to modify this value manually.

   - `modifier callbacks`:
-    - `\[modifiedNick, modifiedAvatar, modifiedFlag\] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. return null -> player is not allowed to join. customData is an optional data object returned from room.modifyPlayerDataBefore. host-only.
+    - `[modifiedNick, modifiedAvatar, modifiedFlag] = modifyPlayerData(playerId, name, flag, avatar, conn, auth, customData)`: set player's data just before player has joined the room. return null -> player is not allowed to join. customData is an optional data object returned from `room.modifyPlayerDataBefore`. host-only.
     - `newPing = modifyPlayerPing(playerId, ping, customData)`: set player's ping. customData is an optional data object returned from room.modifyPlayerPingBefore. host-only.
-    - `acceptEvent = onOperationReceived(obj, msg, customData)`:  runs for each message received from clients. obj is the operation type object, msg is the original message. you may modify msg's contents here as you wish. customData is an optional data object returned from room.onBeforeOperationReceived. return true -> accept event, return false -> block message from being processed, throw exception -> break message sender player's connection. host-only.
+    - `acceptEvent = onOperationReceived(obj, msg, customData)`:  runs for each message received from clients. obj is the operation type object, msg is the original message. you may modify msg's contents here as you wish. customData is an optional data object returned from `room.onBeforeOperationReceived`. return true -> accept event, return false -> block message from being processed, throw exception -> break message sender player's connection. host-only.

   - `callbacks`:
     - `initialize(room)`: only called once while creating or joining a room.
     - `finalize()`: only called once while leaving a room.
     - `onActiveChanged()`: plugin was activated or deactivated with Room.setPluginActive.
-    - `onXXXXXXX(..., customData)`: \[where XXXXXXX is the name of the event.\] called after room.onBeforeXXXXXXX(...) and before room.onAfterXXXXXXX(..., customData). customData is the object that might be returned from room.onBeforeXXXXXXX(...).
+    - `onXXXXXXX(..., customData)`: (where XXXXXXX is the name of the event) called after room.onBeforeXXXXXXX(...) and before room.onAfterXXXXXXX(..., customData). customData is the object that might be returned from room.onBeforeXXXXXXX(...).
       - `onRoomLink(link, customData)`: room link was received. host-only.
       - `onPlayerBallKick(playerId, customData)`: ball was kicked by player(playerId). triggered individually.
       - `onTeamGoal(teamId, customData)`: goal was scored by team(teamId). triggered individually.